dtylr/bom/about.md

 ## WEB EDITION

-Web edition developed and maintained by David Tyler
+Web edition developed and maintained by David Tyler.